Ollasmyke/chart-manager/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created by UPL team, on 6th October, 2021.
+Version 0.0.1

 ## Available Scripts